Edward Gibbon Wakefield: Principles of "systematic colonisation"

 After his Letter from Sydney in 1829, Wakefield's name became associated with other "scientific theories" of colonisation similar to his.
-People who accepted these ideas were usually on the side of the colonists, and were called "systematic colonizers", or (more commonly) colonial reformers and "radical imperialists".
+People who accepted these ideas were usually on the side of the colonists, and were called "systematic colonizers," or (more commonly) "colonial reformers" and "radical imperialists," to highlight their Radical Whig political roots.

 After his release Wakefield briefly turned his attention to social questions at home, and produced a tract on the Punishment of Death (1831), with a graphic picture of the condemned sermon in Newgate, and another on the rural districts, with an equally powerful exhibition of the degraded condition of the agricultural labourer.
 He soon, however, became entirely engrossed with colonial affairs.

 South Australia

 In 1831, having impressed John Stuart Mill, Robert Torrens and other leading economists with the value of his ideas, Wakefield became involved in various schemes to promote the colonisation of South Australia.
 He believed that many of the social problems in Britain were caused by overpopulation, and he saw emigration to the colonies as a useful safety valve.
 He set out to design a colonisation scheme with a workable combination of labourers, artisans and capital.
 The scheme was to be financed by the sale of land to the capitalists who would thereby support the other classes of emigrants.

 It took several attempts before the Province of South Australia was established.
-Although initially, Wakefield was a driving force, he found that as it came closer to fruition, he was allowed less and less influence, until he was frozen out almost completely, whereupon he took offence and severed his connections with the scheme.
+Although initially, Wakefield was a driving force, as it came closer to fruition, he was allowed less and less influence, with ally-turned-rival Robert Gouger eventually controlling execution of the scheme.